John-Nagle/lslutils/npc/doc/USERMANUAL.md

 4. Edit the copy to add at least two patrol points in the walkable area to the notecard, as shown below.

 5. Drag the notecard to the NPC and drop it on the NPC.
 This will restart the NPC with the new notecard.
+(DRAG AND DROP NOT IMPLEMENTED YET.
+Configuration is in the notecard in the prim with the "bhvpatrol", etc. scripts and has to be put there with Edit.)

 6. The NPC should now go back and forth between the two points.